 Love consists not in feeling great things but in having great detachment and in suffering for the Beloved.
 The soul that is attached to anything, however much good there may be in it, will not arrive at the liberty of Diving union.
 For whether it be a strong wire rope or a slender and delicate thread that holds the bird, it matters not, if it really holds it fast; for until the cord be broken, the bird cannot fly.

-Thanks to Father Richard Rohr, I have become a student of John of the Cross.
+Thanks to the guidance of a handful of teachers, priests, and theologians, I have become a student of St. John of the Cross.
 This passage resonates with me today, as I have recently been even more conscious of moving through changing times with all three of my children, especially Sean.

 Sean is not a moody or changeable child.
 He is sweet and kind and loving and pretty even-tempered.
 But I have noticed recently, since we began his cancer treatment, that he is somewhat changed.
 He is still incredibly loving; I would even say he’s more demonstrative with his affection towards me, and even more verbally expressive.